deftdev/mesh-map-docker/README.md

 # Mesh Map Docker

-A dockerized version of the [Mesh Map](https://github.com/kallanreed/mesh-map) project, designed for easy deployment of a self-hosted Meshtastic map and MQTT ingest service.
+A dockerized version of the [Mesh Map](https://github.com/kallanreed/mesh-map) project, designed for easy deployment of a self-hosted Meshcore map and MQTT ingest service.

 ## 🚀 Getting Started